As you have come to know and love it, Rush Limbaugh hosting the most listened to radio talk show in America.

 Trump doesn't know what he's doing.

-Oh my God, he's going to be this embarrassment.
+He's going to be an embarrassment.

 Donald Trump was taking it to Obama and he was leading in the polls.